spaceconcordia/rocketry-performance/documentation/angular_flight_model.md

 I \lambda = (d_{COP} - d_{COG}) (F_N  - F_L)
 \end{equation}

-$\alpha$ is the angular acceleration of the rigid body, which is the second time derivative of the angular displacement. $\omega$ is the angular velocity, which is the first time derivative of the angular displacement.
+$\lambda$ is the angular acceleration of the rigid body, which is the second time derivative of the angular displacement. $\omega$ is the angular velocity, which is the first time derivative of the angular displacement.

 $$
 \lambda = \ddot{\theta}